EthanRosenthal/website-source/content/blog/optimal-peanut-butter-and-banana/index.md

 Prior to the final step of this ridiculously long pipeline, we have to convert the ellipsoidal slices into _polygons_.
 Technically, the plot above is a discrete set of points and could be considered a polygon.
 To make the problem tractable, though, we reduce the ellipse to a small set of points.
 When I first started working on this problem, I did not know if I was going to be severely limited in how many points I could allot for each slice polygon.
 I'm also somewhat neurotic and worried about the fact that the polygon will necessarily not be the exact same size as the ellipse.

 I wanted to figure out the polygon that _circumscribes_ the ellipse.
 I was surprised to not find any code for this, so I ended up trying to solve it analytically.
-The algebra ended up being pretty gnarly, so there's now a function in `nannernest` that runs [sympy](https://www.sympy.org/en/index.html) and calculates the scaling factors for the major and minor axes based on the number of points in the ellipse polygon.
+The resulting algebra was pretty gnarly, so there's now a function in `nannernest` that runs [sympy](https://www.sympy.org/en/index.html) and calculates the scaling factors for the major and minor axes based on the number of points in the ellipse polygon.

 Below, I draw the ellipse and the circumscribed polygon for a polygon of 12 points.
 While (by definition) the circumscribed polygon is bigger than the ellipse, the difference is quite small.
 I probably could have just chopped the original ellipse into 12 points without much loss in accuracy.
 In practice, I've been using 30 points which only makes the difference even smaller.
-Also, FWIW, I think that my algebra only works if there is are polygon points directly along the x and y axes, so there you go.
+Also, FWIW, I think that my algebra only works if there are polygon points directly along the x and y axes, so there you go.
 If anybody has a closed form solution to this, I'd love to see it!

 {{% jupyter_cell_end %}}{{% jupyter_cell_start code %}}